 In the UK, Tim is widely recognised as the first artist to write and release a concept album about London’s famous Soho district, 2015’s The Soho Hobo.
-Together with Benedict Cumberbatch and Stephen Fry, Tim also leads the Save Soho movement – a lobbying group devoted to inclusivity, diversity and advancing the future of performing arts venues in London’s Soho.
+Enlisting friends Benedict Cumberbatch and Stephen Fry, Tim founded the Save Soho movement – a lobbying group devoted to inclusivity, diversity and advancing the future of performing arts venues in London’s Soho.
 Tim is constantly in creative mode – writing, recording or releasing another album or project – each light years apart from its predecessor and without ever repeating himself.
 Inspiration hard-won through personal experience, and graced with an extraordinary gift of creative expression.

 “an animated and fascinating front-man…” ☆☆☆☆ CLASSIC ROCK MAGAZINE

 “Tim’s haunting and compelling, it’ll be fascinating to hear what he does next.”
 NME

 “Possessing a beautiful voice and if you’re looking for references then try Muse, Radiohead, Jeff Buckley and The Beatles” ☆☆☆ ROCKSOUND MAGAZINE